Article

 Estimation Techniques and Their Accuracy

 Estimation techniques ranked by accuracy: bottom-up estimation (most accurate, most time-consuming) — break WBS into smallest tasks, estimate each, sum with contingency.
 Parametric estimation — use historical cost per story point or function point.
 Analogous estimation — compare to similar completed projects.
 Three-point estimation (PERT) — calculate weighted average of optimistic, pessimistic, and most likely estimates.
-At the proposal stage, OR Tech Solutions provides a range estimate with clear assumptions and a phased approach to refine costs as requirements are detailed.
+At the proposal stage, ORTECH SOLUTIONS provides a range estimate with clear assumptions and a phased approach to refine costs as requirements are detailed.

 Budgeting and Cost Management